Rakile/deforumation/README.md

 >python mediator.py

+Keep the mediator CMD open, its needed for the communication between deforum and deforumation.

-Then you can start the acctual application from another terminal, with:
+Then you can start the acctual application from a new terminal, with:

 >python deforumation.py